EU Regulations that Affect Baby Formula

-Organic baby formulas from Europe are impacted by some of the most strict guidelines, especially compared to those of the FDA in the United States.
+Organic baby formulas from Europe are impacted by some of the most strict guidelines.
 These guidelines have an impact on the ingredients used in their recipes.
 Since the brands like HiPP, Holle, Lebenswert, and Loulouka are products of biodynamic agriculture, they are organic and use only high-quality ingredients that are beneficial to an infant’s nutrition.When it comes to items that are already great, these differences are improvements that continue the benefits to a baby’s development.

 As of February 2020, the European Union declared new legislation that requires changes to packaging and ingredients of infant formulas.
 One of those changes is that docosahexaenoic acid, more commonly referred to as DHA, must be added within a range of 20-50 milligrams per 100 kilocalories (mg/100 kcal).